Amirikiarash/drift-aware-nids/README.md

 - Step 3: inject problem-space adversarial shift with logged ground truth and test whether benign and adversarial shifts are statistically separable online (geometry, temporal signature, cross-view cost).
-- Step 4: a drift-source-aware detector that adapts to a benign shift under a forgetting bound and resisting adversarial shift under an influence cap.
+- Step 4: a drift-source-aware detector that adapts to a  benign shift under a forgetting bounds and resisting adversarial shift under an influence cap.

 ## Data